enkidevs/curriculum/python/python-playground-questions/sum-items-in-dict/README.md

-name: Sum Items in a Dictionary.
+name: Sum Items in a Dictionary

 description: Create a program to sum items in a dictionary.